AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

             </li>
             <li>
                `url`.
 Required.
 String.
-                  The URL to the Magento resource.
+                  The URL to the resource.
 The string must begin with `/V1` (or `/V&lt;integer&gt;`) to indicate the version number.
 You must prepend any template parameters with a colon.
 Example: `/V1/products/:sku
             </li>
             <li>
                `secure`.
 Optional.
 Boolean.
 Indicates that the route is accessible over only HTTPS.
 Any attempts to access this route over non-secure causes an exception.